 Instead of advertising other people’s products, you might want to get paid to blog by selling your own products.
 Digital products require a good bit of work in the beginning, but once they are created, they can provide a good source of passive income.
 Here are a few ideas for digital products that you could create.

 A printable is anything shorter than an ebook, and it’s delivered in a digital format over the internet.
 Examples of a printable are checklists, spreadsheets, workbooks, coloring pages, and photos.
+You can learn more about creating printables here.

 - Sell on your site with Woocommerce or Shopify.